Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 Once the donor strip has been removed, proper closure of the donor site is crucial to ensure minimal scarring and promote smooth healing.

-The trichophytic closure technique is the most advanced and commonly used method, allowing hair to grow through the scar, making it less visible over time.
+The trichophytic closure technique is the most commonly used closure method, allowing hair to grow through the scar, making it less visible over time.
 Trichophytic closure is a surgical technique used in Follicular Unit Transplantation (FUT) to reduce the visibility of the linear donor scar by allowing hair to grow through the scar line according to Commentary for Treatment of Thin Linear Scars on the Scalp.
 (2015).
 This method involves slightly trimming one edge of the incision to remove a thin layer of epidermis, overlapping the wound edges so that follicles grow through the resulting scar.

-How are the Follicular Units Dissected from the Strip of Tissue Under Magnification in FUT?
+How Are the Follicular Units Dissected from the Strip of Tissue Under Magnification in FUT?

 After the strip of scalp has been excised, it is placed in a sterile solution to keep the tissue hydrated and viable for transplantation.
 The dissection process that follows is critical to the success of the procedure, as it directly affects the quality and survival of the grafts.
 Technicians carefully divide the strip into smaller sections to make it more manageable, trimming away surrounding skin and fatty tissue to isolate healthy follicular units.
 Each graft is then meticulously separated under a microscope, with great care taken to preserve the protective tissue surrounding the follicles.
 This precision is essential to ensure that the grafts remain intact and capable of strong implantation.